 Let’s get into it, shall we?

+What are gummy bears made of?
 Ingredients of gummy bears

 Though the ingredients of gummy bears will vary by brand, some of the most common ingredients you’ll find in this candy are: sugar, gelatin, corn syrup or glucose syrup, starch, flavoring, and citric acid.